31 Best Things to Do in Breckenridge, Colorado (in 2023)

 Breckenridge Recreation Center

-The Rec Center has a fitness space with workout gear, a climbing wall, an indoor playground, several pools (one with a water slide!), and indoor and outdoor hot tubs.
+The Rec Center has a fitness space with workout gear, a climbing wall, an indoor playground, several pools (one with a water slide!), and both an indoor and outdoor hot tub.
 It’s open to both residents and visitors.

 Boreas Pass Road